tmhglnd/drumcode/README.md

 ## ✨ Inspiration & Reading

-For this project I've found inspiration in many different places, from different artists, coders, musicians, papers, you name it.
+For this project I've found inspiration in many different places, such as from different artists, coders, musicians, papers, and more.
+Thanks to all the great people working in this field for inspiring me.

 - [The Fluid Corpus Manipulation Project](https://www.flucoma.org/)
 	- Machine Learning/Listening, Software Library